 As Guayusa is reported to contain up to double the antioxidants of green tea, it’s lauded for this health benefit alone.
 But, in addition, for athletes or those with pain, the leaves of Ilex guayusa are a “good source of dietary phenolic compounds with cellular antioxidant and anti-inflammatory properties”, so may be of interest and benefit.

 Guayusa has long been considered to have curative properties by the indigenous populations of Peru and Ecuador, yet more research is needed to expand on the properties of this incredible Amazonian plant.
 Either way, it’s no surprise Guayusa is so highly prized.
-Drink a cup and as well as feeling more focused and energized, you’ll also experience a feel good effect similar to chocolate, which is due to the presence of amino acids - for example, tyrosine, found in Guayusa - that trigger dopamine, the chemical which improves your mood.
+Drink a cup and as well as feeling more focused and energised, you’ll also experience a feel good effect similar to chocolate, which is due to the presence of amino acids - for example, tyrosine, found in Guayusa - that trigger dopamine, the chemical which improves your mood.

 So although Guayusa naturally contains caffeine, it’s considered a clean and healthy substitute.
 The Paleo diet is based on the behaviours of hunter gatherers, who would harvest or hunt the food from their immediate surroundings.
 It’s very likely that for ancient people of the Amazon rainforest, Guayusa would have been used.
 Therefore it could well be considered as part of a Paleo diet, albeit a South American version.